testjavascript/nodejs-integration-tests-best-practices/README.md

 ### ⚪️ 1.
 Always start with integration/component tests

 :white_check_mark: **Do:** On why these tests should be 1st in the workflow.
-This bullet will get written in 2 days ⏱
+This bullet will get writtRegardless of the exact timing, the first set of tests to be written is component tests.
+Once a new sprint or feature is kicked off, the first details known to the developer are about the outcome of the component.
+At first, a developer can tell what the API/MQ might receive and what (roughly) type of information is returned.
+Naturally, testing this outer layer, the public interface and outcome, should come first.
+By doing so, developers are pushed to work with the end in 2 days ⏱

 <br/>